davinryan/aws-associate-architect/safe-architect/A.questions-i-didnt-know.md

 Release and timelines
 Define and test

-What is an outcome of post-Program Increment (PI) Planning?
+What is an outcome of post-Planning Interval (PI) Planning?
 An updated Solution Roadmap
 PI Objectives for each Agile Release Train (ART)
 A finished program board